-Distal splenorenal shunt : The procedure includes connecting the spleen vein and then the left kidney.
+Distal splenorenal shunt: The procedure includes connecting the spleen vein and the left kidney.
 This is to help reduce pressure on varicose veins and also control bleeding.

-Transjugular intrahepatic portosystemic shunt : Your doctor places a stent right in the center of your liver, connecting the hepatic vein to the portal vein.
-This helps redirect blood to your liver, thereby reducing unnecessary pressure pressure on the abnormal veins.
+Transjugular intrahepatic portosystemic shunt: Your doctor places a stent right in the center of your liver, connecting the hepatic vein to the portal vein.
+This helps redirect blood to your liver, reducing unnecessary pressure on the abnormal veins.

-Paracentesis: In this process, the accumulation of fluid in the abdomen is removed.
-However, the procedure must be repeated and the patient must undergo several visits to the clinic.
+Paracentesis: In this process, fluid accumulation in the abdomen is removed.
+However, the procedure must be repeated, and the patient must undergo several visits to the clinic.

 Devascularization: the procedure removes bleeding varicose veins.

-It goes without saying that the falciform ligament is an important ligament that helps hold the liver in position.
-Any disease caused to the sickle ligament must be diagnosed and evaluated by the doctor to ensure proper treatment.
+The falciform ligament is an important ligament that helps hold the liver in position.
+The doctor must diagnose and evaluate any disease caused to the sickle ligament to ensure proper treatment.